-At this site, where little can be done about past asbestos exposure or possible resulting health effects, promoting awareness and offering health education to exposed and potentially exposed populations are important public health actions.
-For exposed individuals (e.g., former workers, their household contacts, and children who played in waste piles), health messages should be structured to facilitate self-identification and encourage exposed persons to either inform their primary care physician about their asbestos exposure or consult a physician with expertise in asbestos-related lung disease.
-Health care provider education in this community would facilitate improved surveillance and recognition of atypical risk factors (for example, those related to nontraditional asbestos-related occupations or nonoccupational exposure) that can contribute to asbestos-related diseases.
+At this site, where little can be done about past exposure and potential health effects resulting from the exposure, promoting awareness and offering health education to exposed and concerned populations is an important public health action.
+For exposed individuals (for example, former workers, household contacts, and children who played in waste piles), health messages should be structured to facilitate self-identification and encourage individuals to either inform their primary care physician about their potential exposure or consult a physician with expertise in asbestos-related lung disease.
+Health care provider education in these communities would facilitate improved surveillance and recognition of atypical risk factors (for example, those related to nontraditional asbestos-related occupations or nonoccupational exposure) that can contribute to asbestos-related diseases.